-	But it’s not just about telling them what you offer, it’s also about offering a little information about yourself that shows why you started your business, showing your credentials, and explaining why they should choose you instead of someone else.
-By eliminating an about page from your website, you’ll also eliminate your chance to get a new client or customer.
-So, please have an about page.
+Your About page is not just about telling potential customers what your business has to offer.
+It's also about offering a little information about yourself that shows why you started your business, showing your credentials, and explaining why people should choose you instead of someone else.
+By eliminating an about us page from your website, you also eliminate your chance to convince new clients or customers.
+So, please don’t make this mistake.

 2. Your about page is all about you